PA categories V and VI as landscape mechanisms for enhancing biodiversity in agricultural land, ecological connectivity and REDD+ implementation

 State of implementation/results

 - In Uganda, the project is contributing to the revision of the Central Reserve Management Plans in the Agoro-Agu sector.
-Normally these plans are conducted within the National Forestry Authority, but for the first time, they have used a landscape approach to involve more actors in a participatory approach.
-This work will be validated in July 2018, and will be part of a Land Use Dialogue, organised by project partner The Forests Dialogue.
+Instead of conducting these plans within the National Forestry Authority, for the first time a landscape approach was used to involve more actors in a participatory approach.
+Key outputs during the reporting period include: Agoro-Agu Central Forests Management Plan; (ii) Agoro-Agu Landscape Management Plan; (iii) Quarterly Newsletter; (iv) SenseMaker Forest Brief (in Prep); (v) Landscape Approach, Lessons from Agoro-Agu, Uganda (In Prep).